niekwit/damid-seq/docs/damid.rst

 DamID principle
 ---------------

 DamID is a method that identifies genomic binding sites of a protein of interest (POI).
-In contrast to ChIP-seq, no antibodies again the POI are required.
+In contrast to ChIP-seq, no antibodies against the POI are required.

 The method is based on fusing the POI to a DNA adenine methyltransferase (Dam) from *E. coli*.
 Dam methylates adenine bases in GATC motifs, which are not present in the eukaryotic genome.